Skip to content

 5. 5.Supported document formats: DOCX, XLSX, PPTX, RTF, PDF, and plain text files (.py, .js, .txt, .csv, etc.)

-6. 6.Check proxy logs for OCR or document extraction warnings
+6. 6.Check service logs for OCR or document extraction warnings

 Performance